kunal361/tail_nodejs/README.md

 Execute the server in the terminal:</br>
 > node server.js

-This will start a serving the log file on localhost on port 8000.
+This will start serving the log file on localhost on port 8000.